commercial-emacs/commercial-emacs/README.md

 Only the C code was changed.
 Lisp package code bogs as before.
-To realize the improvement, one ought to `find-file-literally` (which won't fontify), turn off showstoppers like `hl-line-mode`, and douse `blink-paren-function`.
+To realize the improvement, one ought to `find-file-literally` (which won't fontify), and turn off showstoppers like `hl-line-mode` and `show-paren-mode`.

 ### <a name="tree-sitter"></a>How can I try tree-sitter highlighting?